o19s/elasticsearch-learning-to-rank/README.md

 Models are stored using an Elasticsearch script plugin.
 Tree-based models can be large.
 So we recommend increasing the `script.max_size_in_bytes` setting.
 Don't worry, just because tree-based models are verbose, doesn't nescesarilly imply they'll be slow.

 `script.max_size_in_bytes: 10000000`

+# Running the Demo

+The section below gives more context you'll need to use this plugin, but if you want to jump in, just follow the directions in the [demo README](demo/README.md).

 # Building a Learning to Rank System with Elasticsearch